ibexa/documentation-developer/docs/guide/config_back_office.md

                 default_icon_set: my_icons
 ```

+For more information about configuring icons, see [Icon sets](../extending/custom_icons.md)

 ## Enable Commerce features

 The `commerce.enabled` setting responsible for displaying the eCommerce tab, Content and Field types for Commerce in the Back Office, is set to `false` by default.